cafjs/caf_hellofsm/README.md

 See https://www.cafjs.com

-## A simple finite state machine with xstate and Caf.js
+## Example IoT app with xstate and Caf.js

-A traffic light that can be synchronized with other lights.
+Build a traffic light with a Bluetooth color bulb (Philips Hue), and synchronize it with another hundred thousand bulbs across the world.